ice1000/website/dtt-dev/subst.typ

  $
 ]

-#definition[
+#corollary[
-We intend that typing of terms is up to judgmental equality of types:
+Typing of terms is up to judgmental equality of types:
 $ (Γ ⊢ A ≡ B #h(2em) Γ ⊢ a:A)/(Γ ⊢ a:B) $
 ] <def_typing_jeq>